Erik Lundquist

-Erik R. G. Lundquist (29 April 1896 - 20 August 1961) was a Swedish sport shooter who competed in the 1920 Summer Olympics and in the 1924 Summer Olympics.
+Erik Rudolf Gabriel Lundquist (29 April 1896 - 20 August 1961) was a Swedish sport shooter who competed in the 1920 Summer Olympics and in the 1924 Summer Olympics.
 In 1920 he won the bronze medal as member of the Swedish team in the team clay pigeons competition.
-He also participated in the individual trap event but his result is unknown.
-Four years later he finished fifth with the Swedish team in the team clay pigeons competition.
-In the individual trap event he finished 24th.
+He also participated in the individual trap event, but his result is unknown.
+Four years later, he finished fifth with the Swedish team in the team clay pigeons competition.
+In the individual trap event, he finished 24th.